choam2426/letsbuildacompiler-kor/TUTORIAL.md

 quickly for a simple language.
 However, as the complexity of the input language grows, this method becomes a hindrance and it's worth switching to a more advanced, layered compiler architecture.

+## Part 14: Types

+TODO: ...

+Once again, the original tutorial states:

+  As I did in the last segment, I will NOT incorporate these  features directly into the TINY  compiler  at  this  time.
+  Instead, I'll be using the same approach that has worked  so well for  us  in the past: using only  fragments  of  the  parser  and single-character  tokens.

+However, we *will* be incorporating the feature into our compiler, as before, and will emerge with a type-capable version of the language from part 13 (including procedure definitions and calls).